USS Bolster: Korean War operations

 Bolster operated alternately out of Pearl Harbor and Adak, Alaska, on salvage and towing duties until 22 August 1950.
 She then towed two barges to Sasebo, Japan, and remained in the Far East until 6 July 1951.
-During this tour she participated in the Inchon landing (15 September 1950) and the Hungnam Evacuation (9–25 December 1950).
+During this tour she participated in the Inchon landing (15 September 1950) and the Hungnam evacuation (9–25 December 1950).

 Since 1952 Bolster continued to operate out of Pearl Harbor and made six tours of the Far East, visiting Japan, Hong Kong, Korea, Okinawa, and the Philippine Islands.

 Vietnam service

 Bolster operated in Vietnamese waters from 1966 to 1972 during the Vietnam War and was awarded 11 campaign stars.
-Members of Bolsters crew operated on land to extract USS Clark County (LST-601) from beach after grounding at Duc Pho from 18 November – 1 December 1967.
+Members of Bolsters crew operated on land to extract USS Clark County (LST-601) from beach after grounding at Đức Phổ from 18 November to 1 December 1967.
 Bolster received the Combat Action Ribbon for her service in Vietnam.